galawaydude/data-place/100 operating-systems/Process Synchronization.md

 | **Example**        | Spinlocks, simple software solutions (like some of the ones we'll discuss).                      | Semaphores, Mutexes (with blocking queues).                                                      |
 Busy waiting is also known as "spinning," and the locks that use it are called **spinlocks**.
 While it avoids context switch overhead, it's generally inefficient on a single CPU system because the waiting process prevents any other process from running.

+Alright, so now lets see some solutions, people came up with

+## Busy Waiting

+### Lock Variable

+Tgis